15 Best San Sebastian Tapas Bars: Your Guide To The best pintxos in San Sebastian

 Avant-garde shop where chocolate artist José Juan Lopéz creates edible art sculpture pieces that are almost too stunning to eat.
 Think chocolate stilettos and orchids.
 Also handmakes incredible bonbons and pastries.

-Spain Travel Resources
+More Spain Travel guides

 fAQ San Sebastian Tapas Pintxos